haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-warpwalk 4 1 3 0 2
+warpwalk 2 3 4 4 3
 ```
 Notes:
 ```
-  # same as warp, but with a walking effect
+  # same as warp, but with a walking to an opening door effect
 ```
 </details>

 <details>
 <summary> wild.battle</summary>

+## wild.battle

 wild.battle `species` `level` `item`